- Installing Security Suite

 To enable MageReport automatic scanning, choose 'Yes' in the 'Is Enabled by Cron' field.
 If enabled, the scan is executed once per day at midnight of the server’s local time by cron.

-The 'Rescan' button allows you to run Magereport check immediately.
+By clicking , you will run Magereport check immediately.

-Notification Settings allow you to select the specific Magento activities that will be send you via email.
+With Notification Settings, you can select the specific Magento activities that will be sent to you via email.

 - To view the 'MageReport.com Scanner' settings, go to Stores > Settings > Configuration >Neklo tab > Security Suite > Notification Settings.

 - To enable email notifications, choose 'Yes' in the 'Is Enabled' field.